5 Best Substitutes for Dill in Your Recipes (Updated 2023)

 In cooking herbs like dill, note that you can lose the flavor if cooked too long.

 Hence, add the leaves at the last minute.
-For substitutes rosemary and thyme, these are safe to cook at a higher temperature.
+For substitutes, rosemary and thyme, are safe to cook at a higher temperature.
 Their flavor will be intact even after intense cooking procedures.

 Dill is a flavorful ingredient that you can add to almost any dish.
 If you run out of this herb, remember to use alternatives such as tarragon, fennel, thyme, and rosemary.